chelij/image-calculator/README.md

 ## License

 This project is open source and available under the MIT License.
+However, it uses several third-party libraries with their own licenses:

+- Tesseract.js: Apache-2.0 License
+- React and most other dependencies: MIT License

+Please see the respective license files in the node_modules directory for detailed license information of each dependency.

 ## Contributing